A historical chronology of Prestatyn’s Scala Cinema and Arts Centre

 1930 – March.
 Saronie showed his first ‘talkie’ picture at the Scala Cinema.
 In the same year, Saronie modernised and enlarged the Cinema.
 Seating for 400 people was installed.

-1963 – Saronie ended his cinema career, selling the Scala to Prestatyn Urban District Council, later to become Prestatyn Town Council.
+1963 – Saronie ended his cinema career, selling the Scala to Prestatyn Urban District Council, which would later become Prestatyn Town Council.

 1964 – The Scala’s fascia and arches were covered with the ‘modern’ blue and green frontage it sported until 2000 and the building’s clock tower was removed.
 The large window surrounds and brick archways were substantially destroyed.

 1967 June 16th Saronie sadly passed away from a stroke at his home at ‘Hillcourt’, Mount Ida Road, Prestatyn.
-He is buried at Meliden Church.
+He was buried at nearby Meliden Church.

 2000 December.
-Prestatyn’s Scala Cinema was forced to close for safety reasons due to deteriorating structural condition, after screening its final film How the Grinch stole Christmas.
+Prestatyn’s Scala Cinema was forced to close for safety reasons due to deteriorating structural conditions, after screening its final film How the Grinch Stole Christmas.

 2001 March.
 Friends of the Scala were set up to lobby councillors and get the cinema re-opened.
-First meeting of Scala Advisory Group and Arts Council for Wales award Lottery grant for Scala Feasibility Study.
+The first meeting of the Scala Advisory Group and Arts Council for Wales awarded the Lottery grant for Scala Feasibility Study.

 2001 July.
 The structural condition of the auditorium continued to deteriorate.
-Decision eventually taken to demolish the auditorium.
+The decision was eventually taken to demolish the auditorium.
 In November, a draft ‘Vision’ document for the new Scala was agreed by the Advisory Group and published for comments followed by a public meeting.

-2003 December.
-New twin screen cinema plans revealed, designed by London-based architects Burrel Foley Fischer.
-A community room, studio for theatre use, visual arts gallery, café bar and improved access for the disabled are included.
+2003 December 9th.
+New twin-screen cinema plans revealed on BBC Wales News, designed by London-based architects Burrel Foley Fischer.
+A community room, a studio for theatre use, a visual arts gallery, a café bar and improved access for the disabled are included.

 2003 January.
-The Scala Advisory Group agreed to set up a charitable company to manage and operate the proposed new cinema.
+On Saturday, 25 January 2003, various sources including BBC News Wales announced that the Scala Advisory Group agreed to set up a charitable company to manage and operate the proposed new cinema.
 A second, more detailed study into the renovation proposals, was commissioned and cost in the region of £50,000 to look at how much money the Scala would be expected to make upon opening.

-2004 October.
-The Welsh Assembly Government awarded a cash boost for the project providing Denbighshire Council £200,000.
+2004 October 18th BBC Wales News article Cash boost for cinema revamp.
+The Welsh Assembly Government awarded a cash boost for the project providing Denbighshire Council with £200,000.

 2005 October.
 The long-running campaign was been boosted by the offer of a £1.5m grant by the Welsh Assembly Government’s Physical Regeneration Fund, offered to Denbighshire County Council.
 The total cost of the regeneration scheme is now estimated to be around £3.5m.

-2006 May 25th DCC issued a press statement stating they were moving forward with the next phase of four major projects including the Scala Cinema.
-Cllr Paul Marfleet, Lead Member for Finance said “the Scala Arts Centre project plays a pivotal role in the regeneration of the town.”
+2006 May 25th DCC issued a press statement announcing that they were moving forward with the next phase of four major projects including the Scala Cinema.
+Cllr Paul Marfleet, Lead Member for Finance said “The Scala Arts Centre project plays a pivotal role in the regeneration of the town.”, despite publicly voting against proceeding with the project 6 months later.

 2006 October.
 Friends of the Scala and Prestatyn and District Environmental Association delivered voting forms to as many Prestatyn households as possible.
 Support was overwhelming.

 2006 November 4th.
 Ann Jones AM collected the vote forms from the Friends of the Scala (see photo).
-The votes were taken by Ann Jones to be presented to Edwina Heart, Minister at the National Assembly.
+The votes were taken by Ann Jones to be presented to Edwina Hart AM, Minister at the National Assembly.

 2006 November.
 Friends of the Scala launched their official website to generate support and raise awareness online.